Skip to main content

 What is HaRT Training?

-A web-based, 3 part training series with a bimonthly consultation session.
-In the training series, we will discuss, demonstrate and role play the practice of HaRT in clinical and community-based applications.
+Our live HaRT Training is a web-based, two-part series with two case consultation sessions.
+We will discuss, demonstrate and role play the practice of HaRT in clinical and community-based applications.

 How do I sign up?

-20% of profits are donated to community-led harm reduction organizations.
-We use a sliding scale pricing model to make our trainings as accessible as possible:
+10% of profits are donated to community-led harm reduction organizations.
+We use a sliding scale pricing model to make our trainings as accessible as possible.

 Explore Our Resources and Get Involved